willchrisjr/my-interpreter/README.md

 PLUS + null

-This update significantly expands the range of Lox syntax our scanner can recognize, bringing us closer to a complete lexical analysis of the language.
+This significantly expands the range of Lox syntax our scanner can recognize, bringing us closer to a complete lexical analysis of the language.
-This README entry focuses on the latest changes we've made, explaining the new single-character tokens we've added support for and how they fit into the existing scanner structure.

-## Recent Changes

-### Added Support for Lexical Error Handling
+### Lexical Error Handling

-We've updated our scanner to handle and report lexical errors.
-Here are the key changes:
+Handle and report lexical errors.
+Here are the key functions:

-1. The `Scanner` class now keeps track of the current line number.
+1. The `Scanner` class keeps track of the current line number.
-2. We've added an `error` method to the `Scanner` class that reports errors to stderr with the required `[line N]` prefix.
+2. Added an `error` method to the `Scanner` class that reports errors to stderr with the required `[line N]` prefix.
 3. The `scan_token` method now reports unexpected characters as errors.
-4. We've added a `had_error` flag to the `Scanner` class to track if any errors occurred during scanning.
+4. Added a `had_error` flag to the `Scanner` class to track if any errors occurred during scanning.
-5. The `main` function now sets the exit code to 65 if any lexical errors were encountered.
+5. The `main` function sets the exit code to 65 if any lexical errors were encountered.

-These changes allow our scanner to continue processing the input even after encountering an error, reporting all lexical errors it finds.
+These changes allow the scanner to continue processing the input even after encountering an error, reporting all lexical errors it finds.
 Valid tokens are still output to stdout, while error messages are sent to stderr.

 ### Error Output

-Lexical errors are now reported in the following format:
+Lexical errors are reported in the following format:
 [line N] Error: Unexpected character: X

 Where `N` is the line number and `X` is the unexpected character.

-This update improves our scanner's robustness and error reporting capabilities, bringing it closer to a production-ready lexical analyzer.
+This improves the scanner's robustness and error reporting capabilities, bringing it closer to a production-ready lexical analyzer.
-This update allows the scanner to handle and report lexical errors as specified, while still recognizing and outputting valid tokens.

-## Recent Changes

-### Added Support for Assignment and Equality Operators
+### Assignment and Equality Operators

-We've extended our scanner to recognize assignment (=) and equality (==) operators, as well as the bang (!) and bang-equal (!=) operators.
-Here are the key changes:
+Extended the scanner to recognize assignment (=) and equality (==) operators, as well as the bang (!) and bang-equal (!=) operators.
+Here are the key functions:

 1. Added new token types to the `TokenType` enum: `EQUAL`, `EQUAL_EQUAL`, `BANG`, and `BANG_EQUAL`.
 2. Updated the `scan_token` method to handle these new operators: